tgfuellner/TableTennisDisplay/README.md

 ## Setup
 ### Menu right after powering the display on

-* Join a existing Wifi or make a own AP
+* Hold back button on Power on: Join a existing Wifi or make a own AP
-* Enter left and right player at game start
 * Which side serves first

 ### Menu after long button press